Nameles-Org/Nameles-logfile/INSTALL.md

 The script `nameles-log-migration`, when called as above, will create the following tables in the database:
   - **tuples.ip\_ref\_\<logday\>** Table of tuples \<IP, referrer, count\> with the aggregate count of ad-requests for each IP and referrer pair.
-  - Temporary tables with the total number of ad-requests and normalized entropy score for the log day of both, referrers and IPs.
+  - Temporary tables with the total number of ad-requests and the confidence score for the log day of both, referrers and IPs.
 These tables will be merged in the stats tables for IPs and referrers.

 ## How to query the database
 The tables in the database can be queried as regular SQL tables.
 To easily access the Nameles database you can use the `nameles` executable, that is a wrapper to the PostgreSQL client.